 Alexander Hamilton is the father of the Coast Guard.
 In Federalist No. 12, Hamilton posited that a “few armed vessels, judiciously stationed at the entrances of our ports, might at a small expense be made useful sentinels of the laws.”
 Their purpose would be to enforce maritime laws and to collect tariffs.
 In 1790, the United States was flat broke, and Hamilton, now Secretary of the Treasury, pushed hard for the creation of his fleet to help get the coffers filled.
-The result was the Revenue-Marine, later renamed the Revenue Cutter Service, and eventually merged with the United States Life-Saving Service (which helped shipwrecked sailors) to form the Coast Guard.
+The result was the Revenue-Marine, later renamed the Revenue Cutter Service, and they eventually merged with the United States Life-Saving Service (which helped shipwrecked sailors) to form the Coast Guard.

 2. For a while, the forerunner to the Coast Guard was the only navy of the United States.

 In 1790, the Continental Navy was disbanded, and the only navy at the disposal of the United States was Hamilton’s Revenue-Marine.
 At the time, the Barbary pirates posed a threat to the U.S. at sea, and the job of dealing with them fell to the Revenue-Marine.
 The first three warships of the U.S. Navy didn’t set sail until 1797.

 3. The Coast Guard ran the District of Alaska.